CALL (310) 220-0405

-Unfortunately teachers cannot provide instruments for students and you will need to have your instrument before the first lesson occurs.
+Teachers cannot provide instruments for students and you will need to have your instrument before the first lesson occurs.
 If you are traveling to a teacher’s studio for piano lessons, they will have an instrument available in the studio for lessons, but students should have at least a keyboard with weighted keys at home for practicing.
-A keyboard or piano needs to be available for in home lessons.
+A keyboard or piano needs to be available for in-home lessons.

 Adult students who are taking voice lessons in their home will need to have a keyboard for use during lessons.
 It doesn’t have to be anything fancy, but the teacher will need it for playing pitches during the lesson.